 - mobility/walking aids

 - transport ideas and vehicle modifications

-We can also provide advice on equipment hire, loan and purchase.
+We provide advice on equipment hire, loan and purchase.

 Written product information is available, including a description of the item, supplier details and approximate cost.

 Our equipment catalogue of product information and services is available online by visiting the ILC Australia website.
 Products can be searched at both a local and national level.